 The UAE has about 4.3 million Indian residents, the largest expat community in the country.
 Plus thousands more passing through as tourists or transit passengers on any given week.
 When the airports went quiet, many stranded Indians in Dubai had nowhere to go.
 Hotels either had no rooms or were gouging on rates.
 Mamta Jain, a Mumbai resident who had arrived on February 25 and was supposed to fly home March 1, put it plainly: “We did not know what to do.
 Hotels were either full or too expensive.”

 That’s when a few people stepped in.
-The Indian businessmen helping stranded Indians in Dubai 2026 during the Middle East war weren’t running official relief programmes.
+The Indian businessmen helping stranded Indians in Dubai in 2026 during the Middle East war weren’t running official relief programmes.
 They just had space and decided to use it.
 Here’s what they actually did.

 Yogesh Doshi – The man who opened 64 Apartments